Looking to go green but don’t have the green to do it? That won’t keep you from going solar on our watch.

 The difference between a home equity loan and a home equity line of credit is hidden right within the name.
 A home equity loan is a specific amount of money predetermined by you and agreed upon by the bank.
 When you take that loan, it’s for a specific amount.

-A home equity line of credit or (HELOC) is when you can draw funds with credit from a bank.
+A home equity line of credit is when you can draw funds with credit from a bank.
 A HELOC would be used when you’re unsure of how much money in total you’ll need for a project.
 After you’ve secured a HELOC, all you need to do is withdraw money when you need it during your project.

 Refinancing Your Home